wp-plugins/woocommerce-multilingual/readme.txt

 = Usage Instructions =

-You will need to translate all the standard WooCommerce pages.
-Then, translate products and product categories and you're on your way.
+For step by step instructions on setting up a multilingual shop, please go to [WooCommerce Multilingual Manual](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) page.

-Strings that are not part of any product, will be translatable via WPML's String Translation.
+After installing, go to WPML->WooCommerce Multilingual.
+The 'General settings' tab will let you translate the store pages and report what taxonomy requires translation.

-For complete information on setting up a multilingual shop, please go to [WooCommerce Multilingual Manual](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) page.
+Then, continue to the 'Products' and any categories, tags and custom taxonomy that you use.

 When you need help, go to [WPML technical support forum](http://wpml.org/forums/forum/english-support/).

 = Downloads =

 This version of WooCommerce Multilingual works with WooCommerce 2.x.
-It has been tested with [WooCommerce 2.0.3](http://downloads.wordpress.org/plugin/woocommerce.2.0.3.zip).
-You can see other versions in the [WooCommerce Developers](http://wordpress.org/extend/plugins/woocommerce/developers/) page.

 You will also need [WPML](http://wpml.org), together with the String Translation and the Translation Management modules, which are part of the [Multilingual CMS](http://wpml.org/purchase/) package.